 Our work on this bibliography has grown from an appeal from scholars to assemble existing resources on this topic.
 The bibliography will aid in recognizing and disseminating information on the important work Iberianists are doing in this area.
 In addition to sharing recent scholarship, this bibliography invites scholars to continue pursuing these and related lines of inquiry.
 We encourage LcC users to avail themselves of this resource in research and teaching as we engage in inclusive studies of medieval Iberian languages, literatures and cultures.

 This is a dynamic document.
 Check back often and email the editors of La corónica Commons at firstname.lastname@example.org if you have a source to contribute.
 Alternately, you may add your source directly to the Google Doc version of the bibliography.
 The editors will check the Google Doc periodically and update the page in La corónica Commons.

-The current document was compiled by Ángel Rañales Pérez, Erik Alder, and Christina Ivers.
+The current document was compiled by Ángel Rañales Pérez, Erik Alder, and Christi Ivers.